 Actress Frances McDormand was born on June 23, 1957, in Chicago, Illinois.
 She studied at Yale Drama School and shared a dorm room with Holly Hunter.
 She met Joel and Ethan Coen through Hunter and won a lead in their first film Blood Simple.
-She continued making films.
-She won her first Oscar in 1988 for her role in Mississippi Burning.
-She received another one for the movie Fargo and earned additional nominations for 2000's Almost Famous and 2005's North Country.
+She later received her first Academy Award nomination for her role in 1988's Mississippi Burning.
+She won an Oscar for the 1996 movie Fargo and earned additional nominations for 2000's Almost Famous and 2005's North Country.
 With an array of subsequent projects, McDormand garnered new acclaim for her Emmy-winning lead role in HBO's Olive Kitteridge.

 After Yale, McDormand moved to New York, where she roomed with her Yale Drama classmate Holly Hunter and performed with the O'Neill Playwright's Conference.
 Her first professional acting job came in 1982, when she traveled to Trinidad to perform in a play written by the Jamaican poet Derek Walcott.
 Through Hunter, she met Joel and Ethan Coen, two brothers who were casting their debut film, a low-budget thriller.

-McDormand followed up on her turn in Blood Simple with an appearance as a nun in Crimewave (1985), written by Joel and Ethan Coen, and a role in the short-lived television series Leg Work (1987).
-She reteamed with the Coen brothers with a supporting role in their second major effort, the outlandish comedy Raising Arizona (1987), which featured her old roommate Hunter in her first starring role, opposite Nicolas Cage.
+McDormand followed Blood Simple with an appearance as a nun in Crimewave (1985), written by the Coen brothers, and a role in the short-lived television series Leg Work (1987).
+She re-teamed with the Coen brothers with a supporting role in their second major effort, the outlandish comedy Raising Arizona (1987), which featured her old roommate Hunter in her first starring role, opposite Nicolas Cage.

-Instead of courting mainstream success, however, McDormand continued to choose character roles in unusual pictures, choosing to lose herself in her often-eccentric screen alter egos.
+Instead of courting mainstream success, however, McDormand continued to take on character roles in unusual pictures, choosing to lose herself in her often eccentric screen alter egos.
 She had a small role in the Coen brothers' Miller's Crossing (1990) and a featured role alongside Tim Robbins in the ensemble film Short Cuts (1993), directed by Robert Altman.